How Mileage Affects Car Insurance Rates

 MILEAGE-BASED POLICY AND TELEMATICS

-Mileage-based policies use telematics to track actual driving behavior, including hard braking and hard acceleration.
+Mileage-based policies, a form of usage-based insurance (UBI), use telematics to track actual driving behavior, including hard braking and hard acceleration.
+This data contributes to a driving score, which insurers use to calculate potential premium adjustments.
 Drivers who stay under 7,500 miles a year tend to qualify for the best rates.

 Car Insurance Companies Offering Usage-Based Insurance